By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 I trust there is a minimal connection between the kitchen and the urge to urinate.

 I remember a teacher who used to urge me to “pay attention to what you are doing.”
 I do not remember which teacher that was as I was not particularly paying attention.

 What I believe I need to do is take a few days off from writing posts and read one of these mindfulness books I bought a while back, if only I could remember where I had placed the mindfulness book.

 Hope you enjoyed this post.
 For the record, it is not my intention to make fun of those with Alzheimer’s or dementia.
-Just having a little fun realizing that sometimes my mind is so occupied on things somewhere else that I forget to be mindful of where I am now and what I am supposed to be doing.
+Just having a little fun realizing that sometimes my mind is so occupied with things somewhere else that I forget to be mindful of where I am now and what I am supposed to be doing.

 Learning to be more mindful is not the only self-improvement project on my schedule this year.
-Remind me to tell you about my experiences with stress reduction, meditation, exercise and yoga class.
+Remind me to tell you about my experiences with stress reduction, meditation, exercise, and yoga class.
 I am also trying to simplify my life and cut down on all these activities that are taking up my free time.